lzwjava/blog-source/_posts/2023-07-28-teach-things.md

 > We are an equal opportunity employer and do not discriminate on the basis of race, religion, national origin, gender, sexual orientation, age, veteran status, disability or any other legally protected status.
 Pursuant to the San Francisco Fair Chance Ordinance, we will consider qualified applicants with arrest and conviction records.

 The gaps between the wealthy and the poor are so large now.
 And the people likes to play with others who have similar money or knowledge with them.
-The billionares don't want to play milliionares because this is very different for them to see the world.
+The billionares don't want to play with milliionares because this is very different for them to see the world.
 That makes opinions conflicts or uncomfortableness.

-So the kids will be.
+So the kids will be similar too.
 If my plan is right, when my daughter can speak English fluently at 6 years old, how can she play all day long with other Chinese kids who are just able to speak few simple words.
+It is not about the language.
+My daughter surely will speak Chinese at that time.
+They can communicate.
+However, it is about how they see this world, it will make a lot of conflicts one day.

-My daughter has no responsiblity to teach her friends English.
+And my daughter has no responsiblity to teach her friends English.
 And it is hard to teach.
 If my daughter can speak English fluently, that is because his dad has speaking English with her for 4 years, that's from 2023 to 2027.
 That is because his dad prepares the International Home TV, iPad or iPhone for her to watch English animations often.

-That's why Singaporean or Hong Konger still find that they are hard to communicate with their Chinese colleagues, one is the language problem, one is different technology mindset.
+That's why Singaporean or Hong Konger still find somtimes that they are hard to communicate with their Chinese colleagues.
+One reason is the language problem, one is different technology mindset.
 Though the parents of them are from China too.
 It is a generation about 25 years.
 With 25 years living in different environments, they become different in minds or behaviors.

 At technology areas, this phenomenon are not so outstanding.
 Because the Internet workers are quite same globally.
 They will pursue the latest Internet technology.
 Actually it depends too.
-The world a staff engineer in Google see is quite different from the junior engineer who are just graduated from a China university.
+The world a staff engineer in Google see is quite different from the junior engineer who are just graduated from a Chinese university.

 Now, the technology world is really developing fast.
 The future OpenAI sees is different from that Google sees, so it reflects on their job requirements.

+Come back to the school education.
+I have some classmates who teach in China.
+And Some of my teachers who taught me before got retired recently.
+I know how school system works in China.

+So to my observation, and sorry for being not humble, I have to say that I probably knew a lot more than the young teachers in China.
+Yeah, but I don't have time to teach my kid when she goes to school.

+And sorry for being honest to share, I have some foreign friends in China, they want to come back to their home countries to give the best school education for their kids.
+I also follow some Chinese influencers in social media platforms who bring up their kids in foreign countries.

+They somehow don't trust the school system education in China.
+When ones have seen or experienced better education, they couldn't accept the poor ones.
+Like after I got my iPhone 14 Pro Max, I don't want to use iPhone X any more though few days before I thought they are still ok to use with sometimes cleaning up the storage.

+If we see bringing kids as a competition, this competition is really really intense.
+Their kids are very good and excellent.
+I think I already think hard and work as hard as I can to bring my kid.
+But actually, they are thinking and working harder.

+There are nine subjects in China's College Entrance Exams.
+Chinese, English, Math, Physics, Chemistry, Biology, History, Geography, Politics.